zekrom-vale/DynamicSpawn/README.md

 4) The program will open https://zekrom-vale.github.io/DynamicSpawn with the location of the .exe file to ease downloads
 5) Follow directions on the website
 5.1) Remove the .exe file

+# Features
+* The tour tells you how to use the site, asynchronous
+* Saves your progress automaticaly in Local Storage or Cookies (Backup)
+* Save your options for later use and continue editing
+* Aira support (For Screen Readers)
+* XML used to reduce file sizes and improve editing ease
+* Keyboard support for navigation
+* CSS varables allow for easy to style themes
+* Popups for more information
+* Right column loads when in view to save data and processing
+* Asynchronous and semi-parallel searching
+* Regular Expresion search support
+* Search options
+* Uses hash to remember current tab
+* Uses query string to pass the location

 # Community sharing
 ### To make it easy to include in modpacks you are allowed to publish on steam or chucklefish forums _if_ you